s3prl/s3prl/s3prl/downstream/docs/superb.md

 #### Training

 Train with STFT magnitude as the upstream.
 The default stride is 20ms, and you can adjust that in `upstream/log_stft/stft_mag.yaml`.
-Replace separation_stft with separation_stft2 if you are using the second version
+Replace separation_stft with separation_stft2 if you are using the second version.

 ```bash
 python3 run_downstream.py -m train \